Lucinda Green

 Lucinda Jane Green MBE (née Prior-Palmer, born 7 November 1953) is a British equestrian and journalist who competed in eventing.
 She is the 1982 World Champion and twice European Champion (1975–77).
 She also won World team Gold (1982), three European team golds (1977, 1985, 1987) and an Olympic silver medal in the team event in 1984.
 Between 1973 and 1984, she won a record six times at the Badminton Horse Trials (on six different horses).
 She also won the Burghley Horse Trials in 1977 and 1981.
+She was appointed a Member of the Order of the British Empire (MBE) in the 1978 Birthday Honours for services to Horse Riding.

-In 2020, she launched The Lucinda Green XC Academy, an online membership for cross country riding.
+In 2020, she launched The Lucinda Green XC Academy, an online membership for cross-country riding.

 Early life

 Lucinda Jane Prior-Palmer was born in Andover, Hampshire on 7 November 1953.
 Her father is Major-General George Erroll Prior-Palmer (died 1977) and her mother is Lady Doreen Hersey Winifred Hope, a daughter of the second Marquess of Linlithgow, who served as Viceroy of India from 1936 to 1943.
-Her other grandfather was Prior Spunner Prior-Palmer of Dublin.
-She has a brother, Simon Erroll Prior-Palmer (born 1951) and a half-sister, Karol Ann Maxwell (born 1938), who died in 2014.
 She attended the independent St Mary's School in Wantage and Idbury Manor in Oxford.